Sexposition: Etymology

-The term was coined by the blogger and critic Myles McNutt in his post on the HBO TV series Game of Thrones episode named "You Win or You Die", posted in May 2011; see link in External Links section below.
+The term was coined by blogger/critic Myles McNutt commenting on the HBO TV series Game of Thrones episode "You Win or You Die" in May 2011.

-In this blog post McNutt used the term to describe scenes in which characters reveal crucial information related to plot and character development during intimate scenes.
-Author George R. R. Martin said this technique is in line with the purpose of sexuality in the A Song of Ice and Fire books, and acknowledged that this technique allows for the exposition of motivations and incentives not available to the TV show.
+In his post McNutt used the term to describe scenes in which characters reveal plot and character development information during intimate scenes.
+Author George R. R. Martin said this technique is in line with the purpose of sexuality in the A Song of Ice and Fire books.
 As the show has to convey details of many characters and backstories from the books, sexposition is useful to deliver the information to viewers in condensed form.

 The term has since been retroactively applied to similar practices in earlier works, including the HBO shows Deadwood and The Sopranos (frequently set in strip clubs), many older cop films (likewise), and the comic strip Jane.
 According to James Poniewozik, the novelty of the practice is not the nudity, but the manner in which it accompanies exposition, for which older TV shows with less complex plots did not have as much need.